fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 <h3>Step 4 - Minikube</h3>

 <p style="text-align: justify;">Optionally, you can intall <a href="https://minikube.sigs.k8s.io/docs/start/">minikube</a> to try an interface to manage the K8s objects.
-It is a good option because will help to familiarize with those kind of tools.</p>
+It is a good option because it will help you become familiar with those kinds of tools.</p>

 {% highlight ruby %}
 $ minukube start     // Create a minikube cluster
 $ minikube dashboard // Open the browser
 {% endhighlight %}

-<p style="text-align: justify;">You can repeat all the steps to create the objects in cluster without the namespace and see the results in minikube.</p>
+<p style="text-align: justify;">You can repeat all the steps to create the objects in a cluster without the namespace and see the results in minikube.</p>

 <br />